MoenMi/notes/classes/ec110/chapter-3.md

 ### 3.1.1 - Production Possibilities

 Now suppose that Frank and Ruby each work 8 hours per day and can use this time to engage in some combination of growing potatoes or raising cattle.
+Note that each of them might produce the two goods at different levels of productivity.